 Are your servers pets or cattle?
 This is our small herd waiting to be milked of data before we despose of them.

-In our last blog several years ago we hinted that "where we're going we don't need roads", that was a reference to the move to 'cloud' based services, a move way from using PCs connected to ethernet networks and accessing software or data on internal servers, to accessing remote 'cloud' based software often while mobile via wi-fi.
+In our 'Back to the Future' blog of October 2015 we hinted that "where we're going we don't need roads", that was a reference to the move to 'cloud' based services, a move way from using PCs connected to ethernet networks and accessing software or data on internal servers, to accessing remote 'cloud' based software often while mobile via Wi-Fi.

 We've been making sweeping changes to the way we work in the last couple of years and recently we retired this collection (or should it be a 'herd') of servers after migrating everything they contained onto Amazon Web Services.